 The Pedestrian and Bicycle Implementation Initiative is built on the 2009 Pedestrian & Bicycle Transportation Plan, which is the primary resource for trail policies, standards, projects, implementation, and financing strategies.
-This initiative provides the framework for building a safe, non-motorized transportation system to schools, parks, shopping areas, and places of employment.
+This initiative, led by the Bellevue Transportation Department, provides the framework for building a safe, non-motorized transportation system to schools, parks, shopping areas, and places of employment.
+Parks and Community Services works with the Transportation Department to connect parks and recreation facilities and expand the greenway and trail system.

 The following list of projects aligns with the Ped-Bike Implementation Initiative and meets parks and open space conservation goals.